 How to Create Scenarios in Excel (With Easy Steps)

-In this tutorial, I am going to show you the step-by-step procedures to create scenarios in excel.
+In this tutorial, I am going to show you the step-by-step procedures to create scenarios in Excel.
 The Scenario Manager can create simple summaries which is a very important tool for any business.
 You can use the steps of this tutorial to create and analyze various scenarios of your own business or any other kind of dataset.

 What Are Excel Scenarios?

-In simple words, you can use excel scenarios to store different versions of your dataset in a worksheet.
+In simple words, you can use Excel scenarios to store different versions of your dataset in a worksheet.
 Scenarios are very important for business forecasting.
 Like, you might want to know what the total cost will be if the production cost of any of the components varies.
 Then you can create and name each possible scenario that you want to analyze.

-Step-by-Step Procedures to Create Scenarios in Excel
+How to Create Scenarios in Excel: Easy Steps

 The dataset for this tutorial describes the production cost of the different parts of a computer mouse.
 We have used some imaginary prices for the individual components for the purpose of clarification.
 We have also created a Total Cost field which will help us to compare the different scenarios.